JoyHsieh/DH110-JoyHsieh-Assignment06/README.md

 - Add a "Home" button to the "Success" page

 ## Reflection
 I really enjoyed prototyping!
 It was very difficult at first, but when it started coming together and looking nice it was really exciting.
-The cognitive walkthrough was really helpful and my group had a lot of constructive feedback.
+I wish I had been able to complete the accessibility test more thoroughly.
+The impression test and cognitive walkthrough were really helpful and I recieved a lot of constructive feedback.